Windows keys on a Mac keyboard

 Performs actions or shortcuts.
 For example, pressing Command-S usually saves a document or file.

 Home and End

-In some apps, controls whether pressing keys in the numeric keypad enters numbers or moves the cursor.
+In some apps, controls whether pressing keys in the numeric keypad enters numbers or moves the pointer.

 (You may need to press and hold the Fn key first)

-In some apps, controls whether pressing the arrow keys moves the cursor or scrolls in a window.
+In some apps, controls whether pressing the arrow keys moves the pointer or scrolls in a window.